 - Again, take a single strand and stretch it.
 If it breaks immediately, it’s damaged.
 Hair with a bit of elasticity is healthy.

 Pro-tips for choosing and using the ideal restorative care regimen

 To replenish moisture, Lawless has a go-to list of ingredients that may sound synthetic, but are plant-derived, gentle and effective.
 For dry hair, his go-to is glycerin.
 This vegetable-sourced humectant pulls moisture from the air to keep hair hydrated and maintain its moisture balance.

 “Glycerin gives hydration and shine,” Lawless says, “but be aware that if you live in a very humid climate it may limit the life of your blowout.”
-Glycerin can be found in Better Natured Hydrating Leave-in Milk, Shine Glaze, Color Care Conditioning Balm and in the Moisturizing Shampoo, Conditioner and Replenishing Masque.
+Glycerin can be found in Better Natured Hydrating Leave-in Milk, Fresh Dry Shampoo Powder, Color Care Conditioning Balm and in the Moisturizing Shampoo, Conditioner and Replenishing Masque.

 To address hair that’s both dry and damaged, the stylist looks for products that contain cetearyl alcohol and coconut oil.
 The first is a long-chain fatty acid alcohol that comes from sustainably-sourced Indonesian palm oil.
 Cetearyl alcohol is lightweight yet highly moisturizing, smoothing and not climate-limited.
 It’s used in the Hydrating Leave-in Milk, as well as the Moisture Replenishing Masque, Color Care Conditioning Balm, Heat Styling Lotion and Strengthening Leave-In Cream.